-Detailed information related to the MA/BE, MA/CP, MA/L, MA/T, and MEd/DL programs of the Graduate School is contained in the Academic Handbook.
+Detailed information related to the MA/BE, MA/L, MA/MHC, and MEd programs of the Graduate School is contained in the Academic Handbook.
 Students enrolled in degree programs are responsible for the contents of this document, which can be found online at MyTIU > Academic Resources > Student Handbooks.

-To be considered full time, master’s-level students must enroll in at least 10 credit hours each semester (9 credit hours for students on our Florida campus).
-Students will be considered part time if they are enrolled in 1-9 credit hours (1-8 credit hours in Florida).
-However, for financial aid purposes “half time” is defined as 5-9 credit hours (5-8 credit hours in Florida).
+To be considered full time, TGS master’s-level students must enroll in at least 9 credit hours each semester.
+Students will be considered part time if they are enrolled in 1-8 credit hours.
+For financial aid purposes “half time” is defined as 5-8 credit hours.